 Each of us finds Jesus through unique experiences.
 Each of us has a story, a testimony, of how we met the Lord and how He changed everything.
-Yet what many of us do not know is the Bible gives us a distinct road map of how to find Him in Matthew 5, where Jesus Himself gives us eight waypoints in His own words.
+Yet what many of us do not know is the Bible gives us a distinct road map showing us how to find Him.
+The map is tucked into Matthew 5, where Jesus Himself gives us eight waypoints in His own words.

 Drawing the Map

 Matthew 5-7 is a famous transcript of Jesus’ Sermon on the Mount.
 His notoriety at this early point of His ministry was incredible.
 News of His miraculous healings, deliverances from demon-possession, and amazing teachings had spread far and wide.

 Now, on the Mount of Beatitudes on the shores of Lake Gennesaret (Sea of Galilee) near Capernaum, Jesus was about to give the teaching of His earthly life.
 And the first thing He taught was how to find Him.
 He gives out His map.

 The Mount of Beatitudes is also known as Mount Eremos, a Greek word meaning solitary or uninhabited.
 The hillside is a vast open area, plenty big enough for large crowds to gather.
 A fourth-century pilgrim named Egeria tells of a cave located on the northwest shore near the Seven Springs (“Ein Sheva”) as the place where Jesus ascended and gave His discourse.
 Archaeologist Bargil Pixner supports the pilgrim’s assertion, saying,